ErwannCnl/genemind/README.md

 > [!NOTE]
 > Sometimes the `main.py` script get stuck after the first step (after it printed `parsed input`).
 This means the BioMart API is taking a long time to respond.
 After ~5 minutes you probably won't get a result and it might better to cancel.
 > Fixes include chosing different genes or a lower number of input genes.

+> [!NOTE]
+> Disclaimer: We are not responsible for inaccuracies or LLM hallucinations!
+Double check all the output yourself before you take it as truth.
 ---